daisvke/darkly/members-sql-injection-breach/Resources/report.md

+# SQL injection on the member search field in the members page

+## Description
 We identified a security vulnerability in the input field located at `http://IP/index.php?page=member`.

 Entering certain input, such as `union` triggers a SQL error that indicates SQL expressions are treated as intended rather than being escaped or treated as regular strings.
 This vulnerability allows us to exploit the system and extract data from the database by sending requests through the input field.<br />